olmobianc/Project-2---Udacity-Front-End-Web-Development-Nanodegree/README.md

 ## Building
 To build I followed the following steps:

-Setting up the environment
+- setting up the environment
-Building out my HTML with at least three content sections Building the navigation menu
+- building out my HTML with at least three content sections
+- building the navigation menu
-Adding functionality to distinguish the section in view Adding functionality to scroll to sections
+- adding functionality to distinguish the section in view
+- adding functionality to scroll to sections
-Refactoring and testing the performance
+- refactoring and testing the performance

 ## Languages I used:
 1. HTML